electron/electronjs.org-old/_docs/api/app.md

 * `music` Directory for a user's music.
 * `pictures` Directory for a user's pictures.
 * `videos` Directory for a user's videos.
+* `pepperFlashSystemPlugin`  Full path to the system version of the Pepper Flash plugin.

 ### `app.setPath(name, path)`